An International Education, A London Location, A Global Future

 Supporting on-campus student organizations

 A wide range of student-run on-campus clubs and societies offer students unique opportunities to develop their skills and experience in preparation for life after Richmond.
-The Young Entrepreneurs Society (YES), for example, encourages students to develop their business skills by introducing them to business modelling and enterprising companies around the world.
-The Richmond International Action Network (RIAN) is dedicated to making an impact on developing regions around the world through financial support and volunteer commitment.
-While student leaders from the Model United Nations Committee seek to develop greater international links whilst building their public speaking skills.
-We will help empower students to get inspired, involved and learn skills that will stay with them for life.
+The Business Society, for example, encourages students to develop their business skills by introducing them to business modelling and enterprising companies around the world and the Community Service Club is dedicated to making an impact on the surrounding community through hands-on volunteer work while student leaders from the Model United Nations Committee seek to develop greater international links whilst building their public speaking skills.
+We will empower students to get inspired, involved, and learn skills that will stay with them for life.